DivanteLtd/microservices-book/book/ch4-case-studies.md

 * Monolithic architecture, strongly tied to external systems (such as CRM, ERP, WMS) hindered changes and development of new features,.

 * CRM that became the SPoF (Single Point of Failure).
-Pivotal CRM was in charge of too many key  responsibilities including per-customer pricing , cart management and promotions..
+Pivotal CRM was in charge of too many key  responsibilities including per-customer pricing , cart management and promotions...
 Serious amount of technological debt due to legacy code.

 * Scalability problems - the platform should be able to handle a new business model that requires broadening the offer and entering new markets.